 It had a green color tall gate, which Sultan Mahmood Khilji erected, and it had red color threads all over it.
 We entered and went towards the left to buy the flowers and some offerings.
 The floor had white and black marble tiles.
 The place reminded me of Nizamuddin Dargah in Delhi.
 But this place was huge than that of Nizamuddin Dargah.
 We covered our heads with our dupattas and entered the main area through a gate called the Shahjahani Gate, which the Mughal emperor Shah Jahan built.

 We kept following the man named Salim, and he kept telling us about the importance of different things.
 I asked him so many questions, and he without getting annoyed, kept answering them all.
 He told us that Mohammad bin Tughluq, the sultan of Delhi built the mosque in 1332.
 Whereas, Sultan Mahmood Khilji erected the main gate of the Mosque Sultan

 Things to keep in mind –

-PUSHKAR- Holy lake I found in my trip to a day in Ajmer And Pushkar
+PUSHKAR- Holy lake I found in my trip to Ajmer And Pushkar in a day

 A day in Ajmer and Pushkar – Pushkar is one of the oldest cities in India.
 The distance between Pushkar and Ajmer is around 10 km.
 We reached Pushkar from Ajmer in exactly 30 minutes.
 After seeing all the camel carts and the desert on both sides of the road, I was full of excitement.
 I had never seen such a sight.
 The camel carts really fascinated me and I wanted to sit inside it and have a ride.
 However, we didn’t have a lot of time in hand, because we had to reach Jaipur without getting late.